fdivitto/SETKEYS.COM-files/README.md

-This repository contains the file keys.e80 for CPC 6128 in CP/M Plus mode and contains key definitions (SETKEYS.COM) for Hisoft Devpac80 editor (CP/M Plus).
+This repository contains the file keys.e80 for Amstrad CPC 6128 in CP/M Plus mode.
+It configures keyboard for Hisoft Devpac80 editor (CP/M Plus).

 Usage:

-setkeys keys.e80
+SETKEYS KEYS.E80